kyuhyoung/micmac_eng/README.md

 		```

 ### PATH and pre-compiled binaries
 You can append the full path of the `bin` directory to `PATH` environment variable to call **MicMac** commands from anywhere.
-However, it is not necessary to add the `binaire-aux` directory to the `PATH` variable.
+However, it is not necessary to add the `auxiliary-binaries` directory to the `PATH` variable.

 ### MicMac via a Docker image
 A precompiled docker image is available and ready to use: